-• Next-Gen Payments Platform.
-Our platform improves the legacy accounts receivable value chain by facilitating global payment flows across multiple currencies, payment types, and payment options.
-We do not simply collect payments and track money flows.
-Rather, our clients integrate our platform into their existing apps and workflows once and have access to a full suite of solutions, including tailored invoicing, settlement and reconciliation tools, single sign-on and checkout, recurring payments, and split payouts.
+The Flywire Advantage Next-Gen Payments Platform Vertical Proprietary Specific Global Payment Software Network 828 EDUCATIO £ HEALTHCAR TRAVE DEEP INDUSTRY EXPERTISE Ś integrate our platform into their existing apps and workflows once and have access to a full suite of solutions, including tailored invoicing, settlement and reconciliation tools, single sign-on and checkout, recurring payments, and split payouts.
 Our platform automates and manages the process from initial invoice delivery through payment settlement and core system reconciliation.
 In addition, we leverage deep data and analytics to help our clients understand their customers' historic payment behavior, facilitate transaction matching to optimize costs and offer flexible domestic and international payment plans.